 Greater work flexibility

-With a FWS job, your employer will understand that you are a community college student, and therefore, will most likely be flexible in scheduling your work based upon your school schedule.
-This may not be applicable to jobs that are outside of the FWS program, as employers have no incentive to hire a community college student in contrast to other job applicants.
-Therefore, they may be more stringent upon your working schedule, without significant consideration of your class schedule.
+With an FWS job, your employer will understand that you are a community college student and, therefore, will most likely be flexible in scheduling your work based on your school schedule.
+This may not apply to jobs that are outside of the FWS program, as employers have no incentive to hire a community college student in contrast to other job applicants.
+Therefore, they may be more stringent upon your working schedule without considering your class schedule.

-Also keep in mind that unlike standard jobs, the income you earn from the FWS program is not counted against your eligibility for future financial aid.
+Also, remember that, unlike standard jobs, your income from the FWS program is not counted against your eligibility for future financial aid.
 Although the earnings are taxed, you can still qualify for other forms of government financial aid.

 Giving back to your community

 The beauty of a federal work-study program is that you can earn the funding for your education while giving back to the community through your campus or non-profit organizations.

 With financial aid funding, your community college will pay for most of your wages.
 This allows you to garner real-life experience while the nonprofit organization benefits from only paying a fraction of what standard wages would cost.
 Therefore, whereas a nonprofit organization may not normally afford talented employees, they can under the work-study program – allowing you to contribute your skills to the cause that calls to you.

 There are also many opportunities to give back directly to your community.
 Working with younger students in tutoring environments is a prevalent and popular FWS program, and this simultaneously helps you hone your knowledge base in your major or specialization.

 You can also choose from an abundance of on-campus positions, eliminating any time you would spend commuting.
 Different positions and departments are available, allowing you to tailor your work to your academic interests.

 No repayment of the loan